 As corporations make big commitments around net zero carbon emissions and the push to achieving the UN’s Sustainable Development Goals by 2030 continues, the need for the finance to back these ambitions grows more pressing.

-Impact investing as a sector has grown tremendously over recent years and according to our experts from Palladium Impact Capital and Bamboo Capital Partners, Palladium’s asset management arm, 2022 will see further growth thanks in part to more mainstream players in the market and explosive growth in climate finance.
+Impact investing as a sector has grown tremendously over recent years and according to experts from Palladium's capital advisory team and Bamboo Capital Partners, Palladium’s asset management arm, 2022 will see further growth thanks in part to more mainstream players in the market and explosive growth in climate finance.

 Focus on Climate

 All eyes were on the environment and tackling climate change this year.
 According to the UN, protecting the earth’s plants, animals, and ecosystems, and repairing the damage already done by humans, will require upwards of USD 700 billion a year in extra funding from governments and businesses over the next decade.

 As Florian Kemmerich, Managing Partner of Bamboo Capital Partners asks, “Is ESG [environmental, social, and governance] investing the flavour of the decade or the urgency of the century?”